Mary Etta Designs Interior Spaces Blog

 Happy New Year from Mary Etta Designs!
 I can’t believe that it is 2018.
 Seems like we were just talking Y2K.
 And now we are nearing the end of the second decade of this century.
 This note is to give you an update on reaching Consumer Support for Hunter Douglas.
 But first, I’d like to share a bit of news about Mary Etta Designs.

 Many of you have been faithful clients of Mary Etta Designs over the years.
 And I would like to personally thank you for using us as your interior decorating company.
 Last year, Mary Etta Designs expanded quite a bit more from specializing in just custom window treatments into including more interior design consultation services.
-One new thing is Mary Etta is now a certified True Color Expert, trained in the specialty of undertones in color selections you use for your homes and offices.
+This new year brings news that Mary Etta is now a certified True Color Expert, trained in the specialty of undertones in color selections you use for your homes and offices.

 Why is this important?
 Let’s look at one task of choosing a countertop.
 Should you choose a Carrara marble countertop in your kitchen, the undertones of the marble’s color will be a blue-gray.